40 Ways to Make Your Weight Loss Efforts Twice as Effective

 Mixed and/or frozen drinks are usually packed with hundreds of empty calories, so if you're looking for a buzz, opt for a glass of red or white wine instead.
 Just try and limit yourself to one 5-ounce glass per day.
 After all, alcohol does have healthy benefits!

 Believe it or not, snacking and weight loss go hand-in-hand.
 Studies show people who consciously refrain from eating between meals may end up consuming more calories overall during the day, often because their energy stores run low, and that leads them to make bad choices.
 When you snack, make sure you do so responsibly.
 Stick to high-fiber, high-protein treats like plain, air-popped popcorn and hummus.
-Check out these snack habits for weight loss!
+Check out these 50 Best Healthy Snacks to Buy for Weight Loss for more!

 Whether you're snacking or preparing a meal, using smaller plates and bowls is an easy way to reduce your portion size and ensure you don't overeat.
 Feel free to fill up smaller dishes with fiber, protein, etc. without feeling guilty.